 Linen dress ideas we love

-It was whilst devouring last week’s Sunday papers, the day after Harry and Meghan’s wedding, that I decided dresses could be the way forward.
+It was whilst devouring last week’s Sunday papers, that I decided dresses could be the way forward.

 There was a feature in one of the magazine supplements all about this season’s fashion essential ‘the market dress’.
 A somewhat pretentious way of describing what is essentially a simple button-through dress, mid calf in length and figure skimming (not hugging).
 More often than not made from linen or a printed cotton floral.
 Worn with simple sandals or white pumps and accessorised with a basket.
 I did snort a bit.
 Particularly at the paragraph which explained that the basket needs to be large enough to hold a baguette, a simple bunch of wild flowers and seasonal gourmet produce bought from the local (probably southern French) market.
 The snorts were fair comment, I feel, for obvious reasons.